 - Sporting Injuries – Ribs may be damaged whilst playing some sports particularly contact sports such as rugby and football.

-Slip, trip and fall accidents are by far the most common type of accident that we, as a legal firm, deal with all the time.
-In actual fact, according to statistics, these types of accidents are the most common across the UK.
+Slip, trip and fall accidents are some of the most common accidents that we deal with the aftermath of.
+In actual fact, these types of accidents are the most commonly reported in the UK.

-If you have injured your ribs from being involved in an accident or incident in a public place, providing you can prove that a third party is liable, then you will have a legitimate cause for making a rib injury claim.
+If you have injured your ribs from being involved in an accident that wasn’t your fault, providing you can prove that a third party was liable, you could have a legitimate cause for making rib injury claims.

-Road traffic accidents statistically are the most common form of accident in the UK that results in a host of serious injuries with rib injuries being one of the frequent occurrences.
-The main reason for ribs frequently being damaged in road traffic accidents is because they are in direct line with the steering wheel and even when an airbag is deployed, they can still suffer some level of damage especially when the accident happens at high speed.
+Road traffic accidents can result in a host of serious injuries, with rib injuries being one of them.
+One reason for ribs frequently being damaged in road traffic accidents is because they are in direct line with the steering wheel.
+Even when an airbag is deployed, they can still suffer some level of damage especially when the accident happens at high speed.

 If you have sustained an injury to your ribs in an accident involving a vehicle and you believe it was somebody else’s fault, then call us at Legal Helpline for informed help and advice.
-We have dealt many personal injury claims of this nature over the years and so have the experience and expertise to help you to file a successful rib injury claim.
+We have dealt with many personal injury claims of this nature over the years and so have the experience and expertise to help you to file successful rib injury claims for yourself.

 Accidents that happen whilst at work are unfortunately very common.
 Although on the whole, most employers follow the Health and Safety at Work etc Act 1974 regulations as best as they can, accidents resulting in rib injuries can and do still happen.

-If an employer has been rather slack in their adherence to the legal responsibilities they have to provide a safe working environment for their staff and an employee sustains a bruised or broken rib at work, or any other type of injury, then they may be held liable for compensation should the employee decide to make a personal injury claim.
+If an employer has been negligent to their duty of care and failed to do everything as reasonably possible to provide their employees with a safe working environment, they could be liable for any subsequent injuries sustained.
+For example, if an employee sustains a rib injury at work, their employer may be held liable for a rib injury compensation claim should the employee decide to seek a payout.

-- Medical Expenses – Any expenses due to medical treatment, prescription fees, counselling costs and any other medical expense you have incurred as a consequence of your injury should be included.
+- Medical Expenses – Any expenses due to medical treatment, prescription fees, counselling costs and any other medical expenses you have incurred as a consequence of your injury should be included.